|« PreviousNext »|

 Geographic Expansion: You can launch your applications in a new region.

-Migration: You can migrate an application to a new region, to enable better availability and minimizing cost.
+Migration: You can migrate an application to a new region, to enable better availability and minimize cost.

 Disaster Recovery: You can back up your data and logs across different geographical locations at regular intervals.
 In case of disaster, you can restore your applications using point-in-time backups stored in the secondary region.
 This minimizes data loss and recovery time.

 The Amazon EC2 console, Amazon EC2 CLI, and the API are designed to provide an intuitive customer experience.
 We use the push model in the console design to minimize user clicks for the Amazon EBS snapshot use cases discussed earlier.
 You can easily initiate a copy from the console by starting with the source region.
 We use a pull model in the Amazon EC2 CLI and the API, because these experiences factor in how customers use automation.
 You only need to know the source snapshot ID and source region to initiate the copy using the Amazon EC2 CLI or API.

 To copy a snapshot using the Amazon EC2 console